siddhartha-gadgil/automating-mathematics/content/posts/forward-reasoning-in-lean4.md

 We consider a second example to illustrate purely forward reasoning.
 This is much easier, so we include the code to prove this (instantly, in the interpreter).

 The problem we consider is often one of the first abstract problems a student encounters in mathematics: given a product (on some set) with a left identity `$e_l$` and a right identity `$e_r$`, we have `$e_l = e_r$`.
-Proofs using evolution can take two forms -- based on _elaboration_ or based on _tactics_.
+Interactive proofs using evolution can be based on _elaboration_ or based on _tactics_.
 We give a proof based on tactics as the notation is cleaner and tactics will be more familiar to most.
 Here is such a proof.

 ```lean
 def left_right_identities1(α : Type)[Mul α](eₗ eᵣ: α)